Singapore Botanic Gardens: 1986–present

 The Singapore Botanic Gardens was put under the charge of the National Parks Board.
 The Gardens was revitalised with new and improved public amenities, research facilities and training facilities (1990–2005).
 Here, the focus is on Garden City Vision, Horticulture, Taxonomic + Biodiversity Research, Recreation and Education.

 A "Tyersall extension" to the Gardens was announced in 2009.
 A total of 18 hectares of land was added in expanding the Gardens by almost four times its original size in 1859.
 Known as the Gardens' Learning Forest when it was fully completed in 2018, the extensions included a Forest Conservation Interpretive Centre and a Natural History Art Gallery, housed in colonial buildings more than a century old.
 The Learning Forest showcases the best of tropical trees that grow under local conditions and strengthen the Botanic Gardens' position as a premier institute for research, conservation and education.
-Visitors are able to appreciate this unique collection of trees and plants through various thematic walks within the Learning Forest featuring giant trees, trees with interesting forms and barks of various textures, a conservation collection of rare fruit and nut species and a bamboo garden.
+Visitors are able to appreciate this collection of trees and plants through various thematic walks within the Learning Forest featuring giant trees, trees with interesting forms and barks of various textures, a conservation collection of rare fruit and nut species and a bamboo garden.
 Also included is a flood protection scheme for the main shopping district of Orchard Road and its surroundings and a water detention pond with capacity to hold excess storm-water of about 15 Olympic-size pools.